Margaret Minnicks has been an online writer for many years. She writes about various things, including celebrities and entertainment.

 The television drama series, Greenleaf, was written by Craig Wright, the only white person associated with the series.
 The executive producers are Oprah Winfrey, Clement Virgo, and Lionsgate Television.
 Winfrey also has recurring roles in some episodes.
 Virgo is also the director.

 Greenleaf was renewed for Season 2 on April 21 even before Season 1 premiered on the Oprah Winfrey Network on June 21, 2016.
 The fourth season was renewed on September 19, 2018, and premiered on September 3, 2019, to the delight of fans.
+Season 5 that premiered on June 23, 2020, is the final season.
+Fans are disappointed, but a spinoff is in the works.
+However, it has not been revealed when that will be aired.

 Why Greenleaf is the Name of the Family